Mizoram: ZPM leader Lalduhoma meets Guv to stake claim to form govt | Politics

 ZPM emerged victorious in the assembly polls on Monday, bagging 27 of the total 40 seats.

-Lalduhoma, an ex-IPS officer who had served as the security in charge of former prime minister Indira Gandhi, held a meeting with the newly elected party candidates and other leaders on Tuesday evening and discussed about formation of the council of ministers and distribution of portfolios, a party leader said.
+Lalduhoma, an ex-IPS officer who had served as the security in charge of former prime minister Indira Gandhi, held a meeting with the newly elected party candidates on Tuesday evening and discussed about formation of the council of ministers and distribution of portfolios, a party leader said.

-Members of Val Upa Council, the decision-making body of the ZPM, attended the meeting.

 ''Lalduhoma is likely to be sworn in as the chief minister on Friday,'' a ZPM source said.